 Expanding Educational Opportunities

 The Federal Pell Grant Program provides grants to help low-income students pursue post-secondary education.
-In 2007-2008, the latest year for which data are available, two-thirds (66 percent) of Pell Grant recipients were women.
-The program served an estimated 9.4 million students in FY 2011.
+More than 7.7 million students are expected to receive Pell Grants in the 2017–2018 academic year.
+In the 2011-12 academic year, 57 percent of Pell Grant undergraduate recipients were women.

 Perkins Career and Technical Education Grants